swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

  - `weight` and `Weight` are different variables

 ## Types of data
 Python knows various types of data.
-Three common ones are:
+Four common ones are:

 * integer numbers
-* floating point numbers, and
+* floating point numbers
+* strings
-* strings.
+* lists

 In the example above, variable `weight_kg` has an integer value of `60`.
 To create a variable with a floating point value, we can execute: